orchidsoftware/orchid.software/docs/en/hig/table.md

 By following these steps, a cluttered table with cramped elements can be transformed into a clear and visually appealing display.

+## Text Hierarchy

+Creating hierarchy is essential when designing a table.
+It helps to provide a clear and organized way for users to understand the data presented in the cells.
+In a table, the size and weight of the text in each cell should correspond to its level of importance.
+The largest and boldest text should grab the user's attention first and be considered the most significant, while the smallest and lightest text should be considered least important.
+This hierarchy helps to guide the user's eye through the table and understand the data presented in a clear and organized manner.

 ## Alignment Principles

 It is recommended to follow a consistent alignment strategy throughout your interface to create a visually harmonious and easy-to-read design.
 In general, text should be left-aligned and numbers should be right-aligned.
 This standard alignment approach helps guide the reader's eye and enhances readability.